eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 dds_sample_info_t info[MAX_SAMPLES];
 ```

-As the `read()` operation may return more than one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an array of samplea is therefore needed.
+As the `read()` operation may return more than one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an array of samples is therefore needed.

-In Cyclene DDS data and metadata are propagated together.
+In Cyclone DDS data and metadata are propagated together.
 The `dds_sample_info` array needs, therefore, to be declared to handle the metadata.

 The dds participant is always attached to a specific dds domain.
 In the _Hello World!_ example, it is part of the _`Default_Domain`_, the one specified in the xml deployment file (see section 1.6 for more details).